 Using Protected Health Information

-Restrictions regarding HIPAA and social media are many.
+Restrictions regarding HIPAA and social media are many for professionals.
 What is appropriate to post?
 Here are a few options:

-- Achievements or awards your organization was granted
+- Professional achievements or awards you or your organization have earned

 - Advertisements that don’t contain any PHI